rjdbcm/woma/QQ.md

 2. PEP 561 stubs are generated as is py.typed.
 3. The validated Python is converted to Cython. (cdefs and cpdefs included)
 4. Cython compiles using the host architecture's compiler and linker.

+## WEEP2 14-Aug-2021 FORMAL.txt and Attempto Controlled English
+Every WEEP must be formalized in FORMAL.txt using Attempto Controlled English.